 Things are not good.
 In fact, they haven’t been that way for a while.
-The magic is gone, the passion is gone and you’re left feeling frustrated.
+The magic is gone, the passion is gone, and you’re left feeling frustrated.
 Does this sound familiar?
 If so, it might be time for an exhibit house breakup.

 The decision to switch exhibit houses is not an easy one.
 The process has a reputation for being difficult and even expensive.
-Severing a long-standing relationship isn’t pleasant for anyone involved, but sometimes the pain and expense of staying the same is worse than the alternative.
+Severing a long-standing relationship isn’t pleasant for anyone involved, but sometimes the pain and expense of staying is worse than the alternative.
 This is a big decision and one that shouldn’t be taken lightly.

 HOW DO YOU KNOW WHEN IT’S TIME?